BSgangster/Conway-s-Game-Of-Life/README.md

 # Conway-s-Game-Of-Life
-Just my take on Conway's Game of life :)
+Just my take on Conway's Game of life, used some OOP concepts to solve this problem.